 Sony SF-G64/T1 High Performance 64GB SDXC UHS-II Memory Card - for slot 2 photo backup

 SanDisk Extreme PRO 128GB up to 95MB/s UHS-I/U3 SDXC Flash Memory Card - SDSDXPA-128G-G46

 For Canon 5D Mark III

 SanDisk Extreme PRO 128GB CompactFlash Memory Card UDMA 7 Speed Up To 160MB/s- SDCFXPS-128G-X46 (main)

 Multiple SanDisk flash memory cards, 16GB, 8GB, 4GB purchased over the previous 15+ years (mostly retired)

 Camera Bags - learn what's in my camera bag and how to choose the right bag

-- Adobe Lightroom 3, 4, 5 (right now 95% of my retouching is done in Adobe Lightroom 5)
+Adobe Lightroom Classic CC (right now 99% of my retouching is done in Adobe Lightroom Classic CC)

-- Nik Software Complete Collection 3 and 4 (including Color Efex, Viveza, Silver Efex, HDR Efex, Dfine, Sharpner etc.) - Various professional printing lab vendors for wall prints, canvases, albums, books, DVD slideshow production etc.
+Nik Software Complete Collection 3 and 4 (including Color Efex, Viveza, Silver Efex, HDR Efex, Dfine, Sharpner etc.) - before they were acquired by Google

+Various professional printing lab vendor software for wall prints, canvases, albums, books, DVD slideshow production etc.